joshhartmann11/BattleSnakeArena/README.md

 These test snakes were modified to conform to requirements.

+Must have monospaced font in your terminal.
 Just run the thing and download requirements till it works.
 It's ~300 lines of code, read it to figure out how it works.
 If there's any insterest I'll formalize this repository.